Doublelift: Team Liquid and brief return to TSM (2017–2020)

-More than halfway through the spring season and threatened by relegation, Team Liquid announced that Peng would temporarily be joining the team and would be released back to Team SoloMid at the end of the spring split, sparking controversy due to concerns of a conflict of interest when Peng inevitably competed against Team SoloMid while signed to Team Liquid.
+More than halfway through the spring season and threatened by relegation, Team Liquid announced that Doublelift would temporarily be joining the team and would be released back to TSM at the end of the spring split, sparking controversy due to concerns of a conflict of interest when Doublelift inevitably competed against Team SoloMid while signed to Team Liquid.
 Team Liquid owner Steve Arhancet responded that Riot Games approved the trade after the team demonstrated that no other player in that role would be suitable for the team.

-Before the start of the 2018 NA LCS season, Team SoloMid announced they would be parting ways with Peng, citing a desire for a stronger shot-caller in the bottom lane.
-On the same day, Team Liquid announced Peng would be returning along with his ex-Counter Logic Gaming teammates Xmithie and Pobelter.
+Before the start of the 2018 NA LCS season, TSM announced they would be parting ways with Doublelift, citing a desire for a stronger shot-caller in the bottom lane.
+On the same day, Team Liquid announced Doublelift would be returning along with his ex-Counter Logic Gaming teammates Xmithie and Pobelter.
 The team finished 4th place in the Spring Split regular season, securing a spot in the playoffs with a 12–8 record behind his former team TSM.
 Team Liquid defeated Cloud9 3–0 in the quarterfinals and Echo Fox 3–1 in the semifinals to make it to the Team Liquid's first ever final.

-A week before the final, Peng learned that his mother Wei Ping Shen was killed and his father Guojon Peng seriously injured after his older brother Yihong Peng allegedly stabbed them in their family home in San Juan Capistrano California.
-Peng posted on Twitlonger "I'm still processing this news and joining up with my dad and little brother to make sure they're ok and the proper arrangements are being made.
+A week before the final, Doublelift learned that his mother Wei Ping Shen was killed and his father Guojon Peng seriously injured after his older brother Yihong Peng allegedly stabbed them in their family home in San Juan Capistrano California.
+Doublelift posted on Twitlonger "I'm still processing this news and joining up with my dad and little brother to make sure they're ok and the proper arrangements are being made.
 I'll likely be quiet on social media while I work through this.
 I hope you all understand and support me as you always have in the past."
-In an interview with Machinima in 2013, Peng had said his older brother was the biggest influence on his life and career, and that he had regrets over his falling out with his parents and wished to make amends in the future, but with his busy career "right now I can't do that, I'm too busy."
+In an interview with Machinima in 2013, Doublelift had said his older brother was the biggest influence on his life and career, and that he had regrets over his falling out with his parents and wished to make amends in the future, but with his busy career "right now I can't do that, I'm too busy."
 Despite the pressure faced during this event, Steve Arhancet, owner and co-CEO of Team Liquid, announced that Doublelift would not be taking time off and was determined to play in the final as planned.
 In the final, Team Liquid convincingly defeated 100 Thieves 3–0 and won its first league championship.